 While your creativity is informed by the content, you are encouraged to be experimental and inventive, exploring the possibilities each brief offers.

-This course is one of only eight graphics courses to be accredited by Creative Skillset in the UK and has developed a high industry profile through a long history of student success in national and international design competitions.
+This course is one of only six graphics courses to be accredited by Creative Skillset in the UK and has developed a high industry profile through a long history of student success in national and international design competitions.
 Working in the large open plan design studios, you will be encouraged to explore print, paper, book binding and other print formats alongside screen, interface and other digital design media.

 Some of the most influential professional designers, such as David Pearson (Type as Image), Gordon Beckett (The Sunday Times), Rick Banks (Face 37) and Hannah Wood (Little, Brown), inform course content, contribute to the TALK lecture series and set practical live briefs.
 You will graduate with a diverse portfolio which demonstrates your unique approach and showcases your technical competency and creative flair.
 You will conclude your final year with a degree show and an opportunity to show in London at D&AD New Blood.